Do You Need an Umbrella Stroller? A 2025 Parent Guide

 Think About Weight and Folding

-Some strollers, like the gb Pockit+ All-Terrain, fold tiny enough to fit in a backpack.
+Some strollers, like the gb Pockit+ All-Terrain, fold tiny enough for easy travel and storage (gb, accessed 2025-09-29).
 Try folding strollers with one hand to see what works best for you.

 Check for Safety Features